Living Lab

 See the research findings.

-Execution: The project involves drilling a 400-foot-deep borehole in the northwest corner of campus and conducting various thermal response tests.
+The project involves drilling a 400-foot-deep borehole in the northwest corner of campus and conducting various thermal response tests.
 The results will be used as inputs to an energy simulator that combines underground thermo-hydro model and district heating/cooling model.
-The feasibility of 4th and 5th generation district heating/cooling systems with underground heat/cold storage to reduce heating/cooling costs and to reach the campus zero carbon target will be assessed.
+The engineering team will assess the feasibility of 4th and 5th generation district heating/cooling systems with underground heat/cold storage to reduce heating/cooling costs.
+If this indeed proves to be feasible, then geothermal storage can meaningfully contribute to campus’s efforts to achieve a zero carbon target.

-Student and Campus Learning: Funded by The Green Initiative Fund, the project will be used in an undergraduate class offered in Fall 2021.
-The project will also inform broader geothermal research being conducted by Berkeley and LBNL faculty and researchers and will test the value of underground heat/cold storage for the campus energy system.
-Cameras will be set up to publicly display the drilling and testing operations, and offer opportunities for an on-line Q&A with the research team.
-Distributed fiber optic temperature and acoustic sensors will be installed to monitor the seasonal changes of ground temperature and to conduct seismic surveys for campus underground geology map development.
-The project includes paid student fellowships to support the initiative.
+Funded by The Green Initiative Fund, the geothermal borehole project was used in an undergraduate class offered in Fall 2021.
+The project will also inform broader geothermal research being conducted by Berkeley and LBNL: faculty and researchers are testing the value of underground heat/cold storage for the campus energy system.
+Cameras were set up to publicly display the drilling and testing operations, and to offer an on-line Q&A with the research team.
+Distributed fiber optic temperature and acoustic sensors were installed to monitor the seasonal changes of ground temperature and to conduct seismic surveys.
+These surveys inform campus underground geology map development.
+The project integrated paid student fellowships.

 Providing electric load flexibility & reliability at Berkeley

-Project Concept: CalConnect - Using advanced controls of buildings, solar panel arrays and an EV charging station to provide electric load flexibility and reliability.
-This project will help the campus improve building control options, a key optimization element of the new clean energy system.
+CalConnect utilizes advanced controls to monitor energy usage and output of buildings, solar panel arrays and an EV charging station.
+This approach improves building control options, provides electric load flexibility, and ensures power reliability.
+Such resilience is a key optimization element of the new clean energy system.